Stephen Colbert: Early life and education

-On September 11, 1974, when Colbert was ten years old, his father and his two brothers nearest in age, Peter and Paul, died in the crash of Eastern Air Lines Flight 212 while it was attempting to land in Charlotte, North Carolina.
-They were en route to enroll the two boys at Canterbury School in New Milford, Connecticut.
-He has discussed the impact on him and his philosophy of grief and suffering.
-Lorna Colbert relocated the family from James Island to the George Chisolm House, in downtown Charleston and ran the carriage house as a bed and breakfast.
-Colbert found the transition difficult and did not easily make friends in his new neighborhood.
-Colbert later described himself during this time as detached, lacking a sense of importance regarding the things with which other children concerned themselves.
+On September 11, 1974, when Colbert was ten years old, his father and his brothers Paul and Peter, who were closest to him in age, died in the crash of Eastern Air Lines Flight 212 while it was attempting to land in Charlotte, North Carolina.
+They were en route to enroll Paul and Peter at Canterbury School in New Milford, Connecticut.
+He has discussed the impact the tragedy has on him and his philosophy of grief and suffering.
+Lorna Colbert moved the family from James Island to the George Chisolm House, in downtown Charleston, and she ran the carriage house as a bed and breakfast.

+Colbert found the transition difficult and did not easily make friends in the new neighborhood.
+Later he described himself during this time as being detached, lacking a sense of importance regarding the things with which other children concerned themselves.
+"Nothing made any sense after my father and my brothers died.
+I kind of just shut off," he recalled.
 He developed a love of science fiction and fantasy novels, especially the works of J. R. R. Tolkien, of which he remains an avid fan.
-During his adolescence, he also developed an intense interest in fantasy role-playing games, especially Dungeons & Dragons, a pastime which he later characterized as an early experience in acting and improvisation.
+Colbert says two of his favorite chapters in The Lord of the Rings are "The Shadow of the Past" and "The Council of Elrond".
+During his adolescence, he developed an intense interest in fantasy role-playing games, especially Dungeons & Dragons, a pastime which he later characterized as an early experience in acting and improvisation.

-Colbert attended Charleston's Episcopal Porter-Gaud School, where he participated in several school plays and contributed to the school newspaper but was not highly motivated academically.
-During his adolescence, he briefly fronted A Shot in the Dark, a Rolling Stones cover band.
-When he was younger, he had hoped to study marine biology, but surgery intended to repair a severely perforated eardrum caused him inner ear damage severe enough to preclude a career involving scuba diving, and leaving him deaf in his right ear.
+Colbert attended Charleston's Episcopal Porter-Gaud School participating in several school plays and contributing to the school newspaper but he was not highly motivated academically.
+During his adolescence, he briefly fronted "A Shot in the Dark", a Rolling Stones cover band.
+When he was younger, he had hoped to study marine biology, but surgery intended to repair a severely perforated eardrum caused him inner-ear damage severe enough to preclude a career involving scuba diving, and leaving him deaf in his right ear.

-For a while, he was uncertain whether he would attend college, but ultimately he applied and was accepted to Hampden–Sydney College in Virginia, where a friend had also enrolled.
+For a while, he was uncertain whether he would attend college, but eventually he applied and was accepted to Hampden–Sydney College in Virginia, where a friend had also enrolled.
 Arriving in 1982, he majored in philosophy and continued to participate in plays.
-He found the curriculum rigorous, but was more focused than he had been in high school and was able to apply himself to his studies.
+He found the curriculum to be rigorous, but was more focused than he had been in high school and was able to apply himself to his studies.
+He developed an appreciation for stoicism, and the writings of Marcus Aurelius, jokingly claiming that "[I] was a stoic before it was cool".
 Despite the lack of a significant theater community at Hampden–Sydney, Colbert's interest in acting escalated during this time.
 After two years, he transferred in 1984 to Northwestern University as a theater major to study performance, emboldened by the realization that he loved performing, even when no one was coming to shows.
 He graduated from Northwestern's School of Communication in 1986.